haighal/graph-based-code-modelling/README.md

     - (Optional) `children`: array of integers denoting indices of children (if any) of the current AST node.
 Indices are 0-based starting from the first node in the JSON file

 ### MSR Dataset Format
 We convert it to the format of the dataset released by MSR [here](https://www.microsoft.com/en-us/download/details.aspx?id=56844).
-Each file is a json object that is a list of graphs, and each graph has the following fields (see [sample_msr_graph.json]()):
+Each file is a json object that is a list of graphs, and each graph has the following fields (see [sample_msr_graph.json](https://github.com/haighal/graph-based-code-modelling/blob/master/sample_msr_graph.json):
-- ContextGraph - the main graph object
+- `ContextGraph` - the main graph object
-    - Edges
+    - `Edges`
-        - Child - a list of [src, dst] node IDs, which correspond to the edges of the original AST
+        - `Child` - a list of `[src, dst]` node IDs, which correspond to the edges of the original AST
-        - NextToken - a list of [src, dst] node IDs, which correspond to consecutive terminal nodes in the original AST
+        - `NextToken` - a list of `[src, dst]` node IDs, which correspond to consecutive terminal nodes in the original AST
-    - NodeLabels - a dict from node ID (as a string) to name (either the node type or the name of the variable).
+    - `NodeLabels` - a dict from node ID (as a string) to name (either the node type or the name of the variable).
 Per Allamanis et al., "We label syntax nodes with the name of the nonterminal from the program's grammar, whereas syntax tokens are labeled with the string that they represent"
-    - NodeTypes - this usually holds the variable type, but we just set it to be an empty dictionary (which is then ignored) because we don't have that information in Python
+    - `NodeTypes` - this usually holds the variable type, but we just set it to be an empty dictionary (which is then ignored) because we don't have that information in Python
-- SlotDummyNode - int corresponding to the node ID of the <SLOT> token in the vocabulary
+- `SlotDummyNode` - int corresponding to the node ID of the `<SLOT>` token in the vocabulary
-- SymbolCandidates - list of dicts containing {"IsCorrect": true, "SymbolDummyNode": 1, "SymbolName": "parameter"}
+- `SymbolCandidates` - list of dicts containing `{"IsCorrect": true, "SymbolDummyNode": 1, "SymbolName": "parameter"}` for the correct variable name
-- filename - code file that the AST came from
+- `filename` - code file that the AST came from
-- slotTokenIdx - index of the token in the source file that is described by this problem instance.
+- `slotTokenIdx` - index of the token in the source file that is described by this problem instance.
 We set it to be blank because it's mostly used for debugging and didn't want to go back into the source files to link them.

 ### Pipeline Overview

 We convert the python150k dataset to the MSR format using `convert_dataset.py`.
-The snippets for each graph are done by the function `create_varnaming_samples` if you want to use it on a one-off basis.
+The snippets for each graph are created by the function `create_varnaming_samples` if you want to use it on a one-off basis.
 At a high level, the code does the following to each AST:
 - Converts the AST to a Python NetworkX graph (with node attribute information)
 - Generates (up to) 10 non-overlapping snippets from the AST, defined as subgraphs of the AST with between 10 and 64 nodes.
 We generate these by DFS from nodes starting at the root and traversing down the tree until we arrive at a subgraph of the right size
 - Chooses a random variable (as defined in the VarNaming section above) to mask and masks it
 - Converts the NetworkX graph for the snippet to ContextGraph

-This is the same traversal strategy used in [codegraph-fmt](https://github.com/dtsbourg/codegraph-fmt) and in the preprint paper (the `generate_snippets` function is identical).
+This is the same traversal strategy used in [codegraph-fmt](https://github.com/dtsbourg/codegraph-fmt) and in a preprint paper (the `generate_snippets` function is identical).

 ## Modifications to the Original Repo

-The base of the model used in *Learning to Represent Code with Graphs* already existed in the [original Graph-Based Code Modelling Repo](https://github.com/microsoft/graph-based-code-modelling) via the Graph2SeqModel (`models/exprsynth/Graph2SeqModel`, found [here]()).
+The base of the model used in *Learning to Represent Code with Graphs* already existed in the [original Graph-Based Code Modelling Repo](https://github.com/microsoft/graph-based-code-modelling) via the Graph2SeqModel (`models/exprsynth/graph2seqmodel`, found [here](https://github.com/haighal/graph-based-code-modelling/blob/master/models/exprsynth/graph22eqmodel)).
 This uses the `ContextGraphModel` introduced in *Learning to Represent Code with Graphs* to encode the graph: it embeds nodes based on their string representation and variable type information using a CharCNN then performs message passing with a Graph Gated Neural Network (GGNN) to generate an output representation for every node.
-The sequence decoder then finds the output representation of the the `<SLOT>` token and uses that as the input to a GRU decoder that predicts a target string as a sequence of subtokens (e.g., the name input_stream_buffer is treated as the sequence \[input, stream, buffer\]).
+The sequence decoder then finds the output representation of the the `<SLOT>` token and uses that as the input to a GRU decoder that predicts a target string as a sequence of subtokens (e.g., the name `input_stream_buffer` is treated as the sequence `[input, stream, buffer]`).
 This graph2seq architecture is trained using a maximum likelihood objective.

 Our modifications were thus primarily to the infrastructure of the codebase to rewire the data pipeline.
 We initially started working with a C# dataset released by Allamanis et al., so we modified the pipeline to handle graphs of this strucutre (although it would have been easier to directly convert the Python150k graphs to the original schema).

 #### List of Modifications
 - Our graphs don't have edge values or weights.
-Removed the reference to `raw_sample['ContextGraph']['EdgeValues']` in  `"Models/exprsynth/contextgraphmodel.py", line 287, in _load_metadata_from_sample`
+We removed the reference to `raw_sample['ContextGraph']['EdgeValues']` in  `"Models/exprsynth/contextgraphmodel.py", line 287, in _load_metadata_from_sample`
 - We're generating a string rather than completing the program graph.
 We thus don't have the field `raw_sample['SymbolLabels']` and remove calls to it.
 To generate the ground truth sequence, we:
     - Use `dpu_utils.codeutils.split_identifier_into_parts` to split variable names into subtokens in `load_metadata_from_sample` and then use the resulting tokens to update the `decoder_token_counter`
     - We do the same thing in `load_data_from_sample` instead of calling `collect_token_seq` (and just remove `collect_token_seq` and calls to `raw_sample["Productions"]`)
     - These are both implemented in the method `extract_tokens_from_sample` in `Models/exprsynth/utils.py`
 - We change every instance of the string `"<HOLE>"` to `"<SLOT>"`, `"HoleNode"` to `"SlotDummyNode"`, and `"HoleLineSpan"` to `"SlotDummyNode"` (just a product of the different schema)
-- Removed a couple calls to fields that didn't exist in our schema that were unnecessary for the task (e.g. `loaded_train_sample['Provenance'] = raw_sample['Filename'] + "::" + raw_sample['HoleLineSpan']` and `rite_snippet(sample_idx, build_csharp_check_function(raw_sample, ' '.join(predictions[0][0])))` in `Models/utils/test.py`
+- Removed a couple calls to fields that didn't exist in our schema that were unnecessary for the task (e.g. `loaded_train_sample['Provenance'] = raw_sample['Filename'] + "::" + raw_sample['HoleLineSpan']` and `write_snippet(sample_idx, build_csharp_check_function(raw_sample, ' '.join(predictions[0][0])))` in `Models/utils/test.py`
-- Removed `is_train` argument on `SeqDecoder.finalise_minibatch()` since it isn't used
+- Removed `is_train` argument on `SeqDecoder.finalise_minibatch()` since it isn't used and was causing crashes
-- To ignore Variable Type Information:
+- To ignore variable type innformation:
+    - In the `hypers_override` call to the model, we set `'cg_node_type_embedding_size = 0`
-    - Guarded references to the  `TypeLattice` in lines 249 in `Models/exprsynth/model.py` and 344 and 399 in `Models/exprsynth/contextgraphmodel.py` with `if hyperparameters['cg_node_type_embedding_size'] > 0:`
+    - We then guarded references to the  `TypeLattice` in lines 249 in `Models/exprsynth/model.py` and 344 and 399 in `Models/exprsynth/contextgraphmodel.py` with `if hyperparameters['cg_node_type_embedding_size'] > 0:`

 # (Original README) Generative Code Modeling with Graphs